lobtech/contract/legendofbeasts/README.md

 Ownership is transfer on deployment, there is no other way to direct mint intermediate tokens

+`LootBox` is itself a ERC1155 token, the TokenId correspond to the rareness

 Check the [tests](/test) for more details